RevacommCharlie/learn-curriculum-init/__walkthrough/04-cohort-setup.md

 # Cohort Setup

 The previous pages covered creating, previewing, and publishing of a curriculum block repo.
-This makes content available for all cohorts on Learn, but doesn't actually attach it to any one cohort for students to use.
-To do that, create a cohort in the Learn UI and attach one or more curriculum repos.
+This section explains how to make content available for all cohorts on Learn.

 ## Step 1: Create a cohort